 And that means canning them.
 If you are new to canning, don’t be intimidated.
 It is an easy process, just make sure you follow the steps and not omit or change the required ingredients or processing time.

-If you haven’t grabed our FREE “Beginners Guide To Canning” simply scroll to the right and sign up for our once per month newsletter “Happenings On The Hill”.
-This beginners guide will take you step-by-step through safe canning procedures.
+If you haven’t grabbed our FREE “Beginners Guide To Canning” simply scroll to the right and sign up for our once per month newsletter “Happenings On The Hill”.
+This beginners guide will take you step-by-step through safe water bath canning procedures.

 Before you know it, your shelves will be lined with colorful, delicious foods to enjoy throughout the year!
 Including these historical, oddly named, but still delicious pickle variety.
 Which got us thinking, where exactly did the name come from?